-The Transportation Capital Improvement Plan, as adopted by the Board of Supervisors by Township Resolution 2008-8 on June 10, 2008.
+The Transportation Capital Improvements Plan, as adopted by the Board of Supervisors by Township Resolution 2017-12, on August 22, 2017;

 Such other conditions and standards as the Board of Supervisors may by resolution identify from time to time as being relevant and material to the imposition of an impact fee and consistent with the provisions of the Act and any amendments thereto.

-The terms and definitions set forth in § 502-A of the Act are hereby adopted and incorporated in this article by reference.
+The terms and definitions set forth in Section 502-A of the Act are hereby adopted and incorporated in this article by reference.

 Editor's Note: See 53 P.S. § 10502-A.

-The Impact Fee Schedule as established by Township Resolution No. 2008-9, the terms and provisions of which, together with such amendments thereto as may from time to time be adopted by the Board of Supervisors, are incorporated herein by reference.
+The Impact Fee Schedule as established by Township Resolution 2017-13, the terms and provisions of which, together with such amendments thereto as may from time to time be adopted by the Board of Supervisors, are incorporated herein by reference.

-The description of the transportation service areas are areas of the Township consisting of seven square miles, or less, the same being more fully set forth on Map No. 1 (TSA Boundaries), dated June 5, 2008, contained in the Transportation Capital Improvements Plan and incorporated herein by reference.
+The description of the transportation service areas are areas of the Township consisting of seven square miles, or less, the same being more fully set forth on Map No. 1 of 3 (Transportation Service Areas With Zoning), dated August 1, 2017, contained in the Transportation Capital Improvements Plan and incorporated herein by reference.

 Where intended to assist in determining the appropriate amount of traffic impact fees, the Township may require the preparation of special transportation studies to determine the traffic generation or circulation patterns in new developments.
 Any such studies required by the Township shall be submitted prior to the imposition of the impact fee and shall be considered in the determination of the fee.